 You’ll want to edit and re-read your essay, checking to make sure it sounds exactly the way you want it to.
 Here are some things to remember:

-Revise for clarity, consistency, and structure.
+- Revise for clarity, consistency and structure.

-Support your thesis adequately with the information in your paragraphs.
+- Support your thesis adequately with the information in your paragraphs.
 Each paragraph should have its own topic sentence.
 This is the most important sentence in the paragraph that tells readers what the rest of the paragraph will be about.

 Now the essay is written, but you're not quite done.
 Reread what you've written, looking out for mistakes and typos.

-Revise for technical errors.
+- Revise for technical errors.

-Check for grammar, punctuation and spelling errors.
+- Check for grammar, punctuation and spelling errors.
 You cannot always count on spell check to recognize every spelling error.
 Sometimes, you can spell a word incorrectly but your misspelling will also be a word, such as spelling "from" as "form."

-Another common area of concern is quotation marks.
+- Another common area of concern is quotation marks.
 It’s important to cite your sources with accuracy and clarity.
 Follow these guidelines on how to use quotes in essays and speeches.

+A lot goes into writing a successful essay.
+Fortunately, these tips for writing essays can help you along the way and get you on the path to a well-written essay.
 Out of all these “how-tos,” the worst thing you could do is plagiarize someone else’s writing (intentionally or unintentionally).
 Take a look at these tips and techniques for preventing plagiarism.
 Other than that, we wish you great success as you work your way to a perfect A!